codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

        // Check if an existing view is being reused, otherwise inflate the view ViewHolder viewHolder; // view lookup cache stored in tag if (convertView == null) {
-          viewHolder = new ViewHolder();
+          // If there's no view to re-use, inflate a brand new view for row viewHolder = new ViewHolder();
           LayoutInflater inflater = LayoutInflater.from(getContext());
           convertView = inflater.inflate(R.layout.item_user, parent, false);
           viewHolder.name = (TextView) convertView.findViewById(R.id.tvName);
           viewHolder.home = (TextView) convertView.findViewById(R.id.tvHome);
-          convertView.setTag(viewHolder);
+          // Cache the viewHolder object inside the fresh view convertView.setTag(viewHolder);
        } else {
-           viewHolder = (ViewHolder) convertView.getTag();
+           // View is being recycled, retrieve the viewHolder object from tag viewHolder = (ViewHolder) convertView.getTag();
        }
        // Populate the data into the template view using the data object